release notes

 • Weight units - No formulating rules required

-• Percent units - The following formulating rules a required:
+• Target Weight % - The following formulating rules are required:

 • The total for lower bound and constant constraints is less than 100%